-A is a wild bear captured when the animal was young or a bear born in captivity and used to entertain people in the streets for money.
+A dancing bear is a wild bear captured when the animal was young or a bear born in captivity and used to entertain people in the streets for money.
 Dancing bears were commonplace throughout Europe and Asia from the Middle Ages to the nineteenth century, and could still be found in the 21st century in some countries.
-Shockingly, they were still present on the streets of as recently as 2007.
+Shockingly, they were still present on the streets of Spain as recently as 2007.

 Dancing bears were also commonplace on the Indian subcontinent.
 According to the BBC, the last of them were freed in 2009.